Consensys/ethereum-developer-tools-list/README.md

 * [Solidity cli](https://github.com/pubkey/solidity-cli) - Compile solidity-code faster, easier and more reliable
 * [Solidity flattener](https://github.com/poanetwork/solidity-flattener) - Combine solidity project to flat file utility.
 Useful for visualizing imported contracts or for verifying your contract on Etherscan
 * [Sol-merger](https://github.com/RyuuGan/sol-merger) - Alternative, merges all imports into single file for solidity contracts
-* [RLP](https://github.com/ethereumjs/rlp) - Recursive Length Prefix Encoding in JavaScript
+* [RLP](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/rlp) - Recursive Length Prefix Encoding for Node.js and the browser
 * [eth-cli](https://github.com/protofire/eth-cli) - A collection of CLI tools to help with ethereum learning and development
 * [Ethereal](https://github.com/wealdtech/ethereal) - Ethereal is a command line tool for managing common tasks in Ethereum
 * [Eth crypto](https://github.com/pubkey/eth-crypto) - Cryptographic javascript-functions for Ethereum and tutorials to use them with web3js and solidity